-Saying it's creating a "system of record" for social media, SAP AG rolled out a new social media platform it says combines elements of collaborative social media software from both SAP and SuccessFactors, a maker of online human capital management software it acquired early this year.
+Saying it's creating a "system of record" for social media, SAP AG rolled out a new social media platform it says combines elements of collaborative social media software from both SAP and SuccessFactors,

 "SuccessFactors Jam and SAP StreamWork were built around social networking and unstructured collaboration.
 [It was for those who] wanted to do work in a public way -- they wanted to connect," said Sameer Patel, global vice president for enterprise social and collaborative software at SAP.
 The problem was that the information in each system was often created for specific projects and left in "silos" without any lasting benefit to the entire enterprise, according to Patel.